Keith-Khadar/Gh05t/eeg_gui/README.md

 ```

 ### 4. Run the GUI
-Ensure the computer is connected to the ESP32-C6 via bluetooth and run the main script to start the GUI:
+Run the main script to start the GUI.
+The python script will scan for bluetooth devices automatically when the option is selected.

 ```bash
 python gui.py